 Latest Money Morning articles

-The US dollar finally hit something of a wall this week.
-John Stepek looks at what that’s done to the charts that matter most to the global economy.
+As the US dollar continues to bully the currency markets, John Stepek looks at all the other charts that matter to the global economy.

 Buying cheap stocks – value investing – usually works well.
 But it hasn’t for a while now.
 John Stepek looks at what’s gone wrong and asks if it’s due a turnaround.

 Most global stockmarkets are looking a little wobbly at the moment.
 But Chinese stocks are in a full-blown bear market.
 John Stepek explains what that means for you.

 With virtually every world stockmarket pointing downwards – at least for now – how seriously should you take the threat of a trade war, and what should you do next?